AleDouglas/SwitchSetup/readme.md

 Password: 123
 ```

+Once inside the system, you have the capability to manage your users and their credentials effectively.

 To set up the project locally, please follow these steps:

 1. Clone the repository: `git clone https://github.com/AleDouglas/SwitchSetup.git`